ccprog/crosswordsearch/README.md

 ===============

 Crosswordsearch is a WordPress plugin for designing and playing wordsearch-style crosswords.
-It started as a development for for [RadiJojo.de](radijojo.de), the International Children's Media Network.
+It started as a development for [RadiJojo.de](radijojo.de), the International Children's Media Network.

 If you want to use this plugin on your Website, I strongly advise you to load it from